edwardyoon/heimdallr/README.md

 `% sbt run`

-To setup a websocket load balancer, you can use Apache2 HTTPD with proxy modules.
-Enable modules with the following command: `sudo a2enmod rewrite proxy proxy_http proxy_wstunnel proxy_balancer lbmethod_byrequests`
+To setup a websocket load balancer, you can use HAProxy or Apache2 HTTPD with proxy modules.
+If you need to support heavy concurrency, HAProxy is recommended.
+If you want to use Apache2, enable modules with the following command: `sudo a2enmod rewrite proxy proxy_http proxy_wstunnel proxy_balancer lbmethod_byrequests`

 And edit the virtual host file like below: